-Stat Server uses the Default capacity rule when no capacity rule has been assigned directly or indirectly to an agent.
-This may occur when no capacity rule has been associated with the corresponding Person, Place, and Tenant objects in the Configuration Layer.
+Stat Server uses its inherent Default capacity rule when no capacity rule has been assigned directly or indirectly to an agent.
+This might occur when no capacity rule has been associated with the corresponding Person, Place, and Tenant objects in the Configuration Layer.
 This default rule is not accessible within the Configuration Layer and is uneditable as it is embedded within Stat Server logic.

-The Default capacity rule allows an agent to receive one interaction each of any media type configured within the Configuration Layer.
-If, for example, Configuration Manager has the voice, email, and chat media types, then each agent can receive one voice interaction or one e-mail interaction or one chat interaction if he or she is not already working on an interaction of any type.
-If you configure an additional media type at a later time-fax for example-then the Default capacity rule automatically allows an agent to receive one fax interaction or one voice interaction or one e-mail interaction or one chat interaction before the software determines that capacity is reached.
-Likewise, if you remove a configured media type from the Configuration Layer, the Default capacity rule applies and Stat Server no longer sends interactions of that media type to that agent.
-Figure 16 illustrates how this capacity rule is defined given three media types.
+The Default capacity rule allows an agent to receive one voice interaction only and no other interactions of any other media type.
+For example, if Configuration Manager has the voice, email, and chat media types, then each agent (who does not have an assigned capacity rule) can receive one voice interaction if he or she is not already working on an interaction of any type; the agent can receive no e-mail or chat interactions in this scenario.
+If you configure an additional media type at a later time-for example, fax-then the same applies: the Default capacity rule will allow the agent to receive one voice interaction, and no fax, chat, or e-mail interactions, before the software determines that capacity has been reached.
+To state it another way, the rule states that if an agent has at least one interaction that he or she is already working on, a new inbound interaction of any type cannot be distributed to him/her.